Bucatini Amatriciana (Ready in 30 Minutes!)

 Instructions

-• Heat olive oil in a large high-rimmed sauté pan over medium-high heat.
-Add diced pancetta and red pepper flakes.
-Cook for about 3 minutes, stirring often.
+• Render pancetta: Heat olive oil in a large high-rimmed sauté pan over medium-high heat.
+Add the pancetta and red pepper flakes and cook, stirring often, until the pancetta begins to render and lightly brown.

 Nutrition